Here is an eclectic selection of jazz musicians born in February, prepared by Louise Levy and Phillip Cant.

 14 February, 1979

-Having made Boston, MA his home for the past 22 years, Jason was recently named to the inaugural class of the Boston Artist in Residence Fellowship for Music Composition.
+Having made Boston, MA his home for the past 22 years, Jason Palmer was recently named to the inaugural class of the Boston Artist in Residence Fellowship for Music Composition.
 In 2011 and 2017, he was named a Fellow in Music Composition by the Massachusetts Cultural Council.
 In 2014, Jason was honoured as a recipient of the French American Cultural Exchange Jazz Fellowship where he collaborated with French pianist Cedric Hanriot, collaborating on an album entitled “City of Poets” and touring the United States and Europe.
 Jason won 1st Place in the 2009 Carmine Caruso International Jazz Trumpet Solo Competition and was cited in the June 2007 issue of Downbeat Magazine as one of the “Top 25 trumpeters of the Future”.

 Henry Treadgill